miraalibek/introtowebdevfall18/README.md

 ## Grading

+NOTE: While you are expected to document and host your work on Github or another external server, links to assignments, projects, and documentation will be submitted and graded on NYU Classes.
+This will allow me a space to privately communicate any notes and point deductions connected to each student's assignment.
+It will also allow you to track your progress in the class.
+After midterm and final presentations, grades from the NYU Classes gradebook will be migrated to Albert.

 Grades will be determined according to the following breakdown:

 **Regular Assignments 25%**

 We will have weekly assignments that are relevant to material from the previous class.
 When it is assigned, each assignment will contain a breakdown of how many points it is worth and the grading criteria.
 Most assignments will include a Learning Log, where you will be asked to provide some assessment of your clarity on a topic after doing a tutorial.
 Please refer to the Learning Logs file in this repository for more instructions.

 **Mid-Term Project 20%**